Participants are subject to all the policies and procedures in the Intramural Handbook.

 Serve-out Serves: The following result in a serve-out.

 Missed Served Attempt: Any attempt to strike the ball that results in a total miss or in the ball touching any part of the server’s body.

-Touched Serve: Any served ball that on the rebound from the front wall touches the server, or any ball intentionally stopped or caught by the server.
+Touched Serve: Any served ball that on the rebound from the front wall touches the server or their racquet, or any ball intentionally stopped or caught by the server.

-Fake or Baulk Serve: Non-continuous movement of the hand towards the ball as the server drops the ball for the purpose of serving.
+Fake or Baulk Serve: Non-continuous movement of the racquet towards the ball as the server drops the ball for the purpose of serving.

-Illegal Hit: An illegal hit includes contacting the ball twice, carrying the ball or hitting the ball with the part of the body other than a hand.
+Illegal Hit: An illegal hit includes contacting the ball twice, carrying the ball or hitting the ball with the handle of the racquet or part of the body.

 Non-front Wall Serve: Any served ball that does not strike the front wall first.